The 15 Best Restaurant Wedding Venues in Vancouver for Foodies

 Brix & Mortar (1138 Homer Street)

-If you’re having your wedding in Yaletown, Brix & Mortar is the venue for you.
+If you’re having your wedding in Yaletown, check out Brix & Mortar.
 The restaurant is located inside a 1912 heritage building and is equipped with brick walls, stunning chandeliers and plenty of greenery.
 It has hosted 750 weddings, so it already has plenty of couples’ shining seals of approval.
 It specializes in locally sourced eats, with items like wild salmon, game hen and beetroot gnocchi making up the menu.
 It can fit 95 guests in its main space, or, if you’re in the market for something more intimate, its private room can seat 26 of your nearest and dearest.

 Teahouse in Stanley Park (7501 Stanley Park)